crypto-org-chain/chain-docs/docs/getting-started/transaction.md

 There will be no transaction fee for advanced types Tx in the initial prototype.

+## Cross-currency transactions and settlements
+A proof of concept on the cross-currency transfers and settlement on CRO can be found in this [repository](https://github.com/crypto-com/settlement-cro).
+It demonstrates how to configure [Interledger](https://github.com/interledger) nodes for performing CRO-ETH cross-currency transactions between the Ethereum network (testnet or mainnet) and the CRO devnet.

 #### TODO
 These transaction types are not yet specified: